Please join us for

 YOU, your family and friends are invited to come out to the Peace Bridge to join Calgarians from all walks of life to Walk in the name of Peace, to acknowledge each individual’s value and worth; to promote peaceful and compassionate practices; to create a sense of global community.
 Together we will send a positive ripple of peace into the world.
 (Video to the left is from the 2017 Peace Walk.)We invite you to learn “Channel for Peace”, the song we sing at the beginning of our walk.
 (See video below with lyrics.)

 WHERE to meet us: The north end of the Peace Bridge shortly before 2:00pm (red pedestrian bridge on Memorial Drive and 8th street west).
 We’ll take a short stroll through the downtown core to share Peace Rocks, quotes about peace and Peace Songs. (more details below)

 You are invited to bring your own rocks written with inspirational words like “Peace” “Love” “Joy” “Oneness”, or feel free to share the decorated rocks we will have on hand.
 We will gift these decorated to people we encounter along the route, and/or leave them in places where people walking downtown will see them and be moved by the message.We invite you to watch the video below to learn the Peace Song to sing with us at the beginning of our walk.
 Check us out on Facebook

-This will be the seventh year we sing the song that was ‘channeled’ to one of the organizers as an Anthem for our peace walk.
+This will be the eighth year we sing the song that was ‘channeled’ to one of the organizers as an Anthem for our peace walk.
 We invite you to watch the video to learn this song and sing it with us at the Peace Walk… or any time you’d like to bring more peace into your world!

 History of the Peace Walk